left-curve

 Introduction of Kathmandu to Dhunche Jeep

 Interested in the Langtang or Gosaikunda trek?
 Say goodbye to noisy buses and spasmodic schedules.
-Private jeep transfer whisks you away from Kathmandu to Dhunche in about USD 160, with an extension option to Syabrubesi for just USD 20 extra.
+A private jeep transfer whisks you away from Kathmandu to Dhunche jeep for about USD 160, with an extension option to Syabrubesi for just USD 20 extra.
 Your freeway into Nepal’s alpine heaven, sparing you the nuisance and trouble of public transport.

 This package offers a comfortable 4×4 ride climbing out of the Kathmandu Valley into the heart of the Himalayas in a single day.
 You’ll cover roughly 110–117 kilometers northwards, trading city streets for forested hills and river gorges.